Yuri05/Felodipine-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Two metabolic pathways were implement into the model via Michaelis-Menten kinetics

 * CYP3A4
-* unknown hepatic enzyme *via* unspecific hepatic clearnace
+* unknown hepatic enzyme *via* unspecific hepatic clearance

 The latter was preferred over renal clearance, since there is evidence that felodipine is fully metabolized and not found in urine ([Edgar 1987](#5-references)).
 CYP3A5 was not implemented since the fraction metabolized appeared to be minor compared to CYP3A4.